yahoofannings-collab/reciprocal-algorithm/README.md

 Description

 The algorithm provides a direct, non-iterative method for calculating the exact reciprocal of any integer `n > 1`.
-It uses the structure of the reciprocal's decimal expansion to algebraically reconstruct the original fraction.
+The core calculate_reciprocal function uses a single, direct integer division (divmod) to derive N1 and R simultaneously.
+We demonstrate that s = a/(1 − r), algebraically collapses to the exact identity 1/n while applying these components within the geometric series summation formula,

 How to Run